dddiaz/dddiaz.com/content/post/hla/index.md

 As someone with Type 1 Diabetes, I need insulin to survive, so having my only form of access to insulin basically fall over board could be described as "suboptimal".

 But why do I need insulin to survive in the first place?
-The easy answer is easy, it's because I have type 1 Diabetes.
+The answer is easy, it's because I have Type 1 Diabetes.
-__But then why do I have type 1 diabetes?__ Well, now the rabbit hole begins, and we shall sally into our next adventure.
+__But then why do I have Type 1 Diabetes?__ Well, now the rabbit hole begins, and we shall sally into our next adventure.
 We will leave the conclusion of the above story to another time, but I will give you with a slight spoiler, I find a way to carry on and live to write this very article!

 ## Type 1 Basics